Puff pastry appetizers are what I turn to when I want something that looks impressive but doesn’t ask too much of me.

 - Assemble Ahead: Refrigerate unbaked pastries

-- Store Baked Leftovers: Up to 2 days
+- Store Baked Leftovers: Up to 3–4 days refrigerated in airtight container

 - Reheat in Oven: Restores crispness